eglische/node-red-contrib-noxy/README.md

 # node-red-contrib-noxy

-A collection of custom Node-RED nodes designed for easy integration between **Voxta**, **Noxy-Red**, and Node-RED.
+A collection of custom Node-RED nodes designed for easy integration between **Voxta** and Node-RED.
 This pack includes:

 1. **Voxta Actions**: Register actions with Voxta.
 2. **Voxta Messages**: Send messages to Voxta.